wagood/laralist/README.md

 * [Herd](https://herd.laravel.com/) is a blazing fast, native Laravel and PHP development environment for macOS. <!-- development -->

 * [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) This package contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks.

+* [Hypertext](https://github.com/stevebauman/hypertext) A PHP HTML to pure text transformer that beautifully handles various and malformed HTML.

 * [JSON Parser](https://github.com/cerbero90/json-parser).
 Zero-dependencies pull parser to read large JSON from any source in a memory-efficient way.
 [Docs](https://mailcarrier.app/docs/getting-started/installation) <!-- json, parser -->